bdastur/notes/aws/readme.md

   within an AWS Region.

 ### Data Model:
-* Main components of DynamoDB are:
+* **Main components of DynamoDB are**:
 * Tables:
   DynamoDB stores data in tables.

 * Items:
   * Each table contains multiple items.
 An item is a group of attributes that is uniquely identifiable.
 For E.g in a people table each item represents one person.
   * There is no limit on the number of items you can store in a table.

 * Attributes:
   * An attribute in DynamoDB is similar to fields or columns in other databases.
   * Each item is composed of one ore more attributes.
 An attribute is a fundamental data element that does not need to be broken down further.

 * Primary Key:
   * When you create a table, in addition to the table name, you must specifically the primary key of the table.
   * A primary key in DynamoDB uniquely identifies each item in the table, so that no two items can have the same key.
   * When you add update or delete an item from a table you must specify the primary key attribute values for that item.

 DynamoDB supports two types of primary keys:

 **Partition Key**:
 * A simple primary key, composed of one attribute known as the partition key.
 * DynamoDB uses the partition key's value as input to an internal hash function.
 The output from the hash function determines the partition where the item is stored.
 * No two items in a table can have the same partition key value.

     **Partition key and sort key**:
     * A composite primary key, composed of two attributes.
 First attribute is